mlabs-haskell/devblog-1/DEVBLOG.md

   ) =>
   SizeNat (n :: Nat)
   where

+  -- This is the only instance of the type class that makes sense;
-  sizeNatToInt = fromIntegral (natVal' @n proxy#)
+  -- it provides an `Int` equivalent to `n`, provided it is sensible -- on our platform. sizeNatToInt = fromIntegral (natVal' @n proxy#)
 ```

-This combination takes some unpacking. `SizeNat` promises two things about any
-instance: firstly, that it is a genuine `Nat` (and not, for example, a stuck
-type family); secondly, that its value does not exceed the maximum value of
-`Int` for the platform the code was compiled on.
-This avoids the problems
-described in the aforementioned conversation, and is why we need the Template
-Haskell splice.
-Since only one instance of this type class makes sense, we also
-provide it immediately: essentially, `sizeNatToInt` provides an `Int` equivalent
-to `n`, provided it can be a sensible array length on our platform.
+> Note from Peter: If "closed" is important here, let's give at least a
+> link to what "closed" means.
+If it's not, let's omit it or put it
+> into a footnote.

 With this, we can define a closed type `Index`: